What Are the Latest Roblox Platform Updates in April 2026?

 When was the Character Controller Library fully released?

-The Character Controller Library was fully released on April 10, 2026, after several months in beta.
+The Character Controller Library was fully released on April 11, 2026, after several months in beta.
 This marks the transition from experimental feature to production-ready system for character movement in all Roblox experiences.
+The announcement generated significant developer interest with 88 replies and over 4,394 views on the Developer Forum.

 Can players use Robux for recurring subscriptions in games now?